-Traditionally, networks have been monitored through pinging or polling network elements such as routers and switches to determine if they are online or offline.
-This is often done at long intervals such as 1 or 5 minutes.
-This type of network monitoring enables the dreaded ‘network down’ alerts at 3 AM that are the source of nightmares for every network ops person and provides only two possible states or one bit’s worth of information: up or down.
+Traditionally, networks have been monitored through pinging or polling network elements such as routers and switches to determine if they’re online or offline.
+This is often done at long intervals, such as every one or five minutes.
+This type of network monitoring enables the dreaded ‘network down’ alerts at 3 a.m. that are the source of nightmares for every network ops person.
+It also provides only two possible states: up or down.

 For a long time, this amount of information was almost all a good network ops team could absorb.
 It was a difficult job to just keep the network online.
-Over time, network equipment has become more reliable and operators have built networks with hardware and path redundancy that makes it less likely that a node or network down event occurs.
-This has opened up the door for network operators to start managing based on much more than simple up and down status information.
-We think of this as the grey scale of network management.
+However, network equipment has become more reliable and operators have built networks with hardware and path redundancy.
+This makes it less likely that a node or ‘network down’ event will happen.

-Like this image, there is an infinite amount of grey between up and down.
-We believe the need to understand the grey scale is the driving force for the move from network reporting to network telemetry.
+As you can see in the image above, there’s essentially an infinite amount of gray between up and down.
+The need to understand the grayscale is the driving force for the move from network reporting to network telemetry.

-Exposing the grey scale that already exists in your network comes down to choosing the network metrics that are measured by your network telemetry platform.
-To some extent, this is related to the specific equipment deployed in your network.
-For example, a TLS proxy may be impacted by the total number of TCP connections or the number of new TCP connections per second.
-Similarly, some network equipment is sensitive to the packet per second rate and packet size.
-While extracting network telemetry metrics that are specific to particular types of equipment or applications can be useful and interesting, we believe there is a much more fundamental set of metrics that every network needs to understand in order to deliver good network quality to its users.
-We think of these metrics as the ‘physics’ of networks and we’ve worked hard to build a platform that brings this information to network operators at a high granularity and at short intervals.
+Extracting network telemetry metrics specific to particular types of equipment or applications can be useful and interesting.
+However, there’s a more fundamental set of metrics that every network needs to understand to deliver good quality to its users.
+We think of these metrics as the ‘physics’ of networks.
+We’ve worked hard to build a platform that brings this information to network operators at a high granularity and also at short intervals.